WhitakerLab/WhitakerLabProjectManagement/Jessie-Liu/Weekly-meetings.md

 * PM for helping me look at my python code and writing the UKB software

 #### What did you achieve?
-* Some more preps on python coding and Another interview!!!
+* Some more preps on python coding and another interview!!!
+  * :pray: fingers crossed!
 * UKB analysis
+  * Fun :sparkles:
 * some manuscript edit
+  * Action for KW: I'll take a look by 9 May

 #### What did you struggle with?
 * trying to accomplish many things at the same time. find really hard to concentrate on one :persevere: